Rosen Kirshen Tax Law Student Program

 - Ensuring an inclusive, welcoming environment;

 We hire six to eight summer students, preferably following their second year of law school, to assist us with our client work.
 As a summer student, you can expect to:

 - Draft pleadings;

 - Draft memorandums;

 Our goal is for you to enjoy the work you are doing, but most importantly to train you to become one of our articling students.

-Our objective is to bring our four summer students back as articling students.
+Our objective is to bring our six to eight summer students back as articling students.
 Jeff and Jason, our partners, each take two students and act as their principals.
+Other associates will act as principals as well.
 However, you will learn from everyone at the firm from the partners, to the associates, paralegals, law clerks and everyone else who works at RKTL.

 As an articling student at RKTL, you will continue the work you started as a summer student.
 However, in addition, you will attend any and all litigation steps at the Tax Court of Canada, the Federal Court, and the Federal Court of Appeal should any matters you are working on head for a hearing / trial.

 We want our students to end their articling term feeling confident about themselves, and their knowledge of tax law.

 If you are interested in joining us as a summer student, or an articling student, we ask that you send your cover letter, resume, and transcripts to email@example.com.
 Writing samples and letters of reference are not required but they are appreciated.